hyperledger/fabric/docs/source/create_channel/create_channel_config.md

               Rule: "OR('Org1MSP.peer')"

       # OrdererEndpoints is a list of all orderers this org runs which clients
-      # and peers may to connect to to push transactions and receive blocks respectively.
+      # and peers may to connect to push transactions and receive blocks respectively.
       OrdererEndpoints:
           - "orderer.example.com:7050"
   ```